sibyl-team/sibyl-team.github.io/index.md

 intro_image_hide_on_mobile: true
 ---

-# Sibyl Team.
+# Sibyl Team

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+Epidemic statistical inference team.
+Statistical inference and machine learning for epidemic reconstruction, risk assessment, and parameter estimations, and more... \[BETTER?\]